 3.2.1 Controlled vocabulary: An organized arrangement of words and phrases used to index content and to retrieve content through browsing or searching.

-3.2.2 Data annotation: Process of labelling data by humans usable for supervised machines learning.
+3.2.2 Data annotation: Perform operations such as categorizing, sorting, editing, marking, and annotating on the data to be labeled such as images, and add tags to the data to generate machine-readable data codes that meet the requirements of machine learning training.

 3.2.3 Metadata: Data that provides information about other data.